ComScore

 7. Halloween Paper Pumpkin Basket

-Don’t worry if your origami skills aren’t up to snuff, this printable craft is incredibly easy to execute thanks to downloadable instructions and patterns.
+Don’t worry if your origami skills aren’t up to snuff, this Halloween craft for kids is incredibly easy to execute thanks to downloadable instructions and patterns.
 Any kid old enough to use scissors and follow directions can get in on the fun, while practicing important cutting skills to boot.
 The end result?
 A homemade basket that your kid can proudly take credit for when it’s time to go trick-or-treating (if that's happening this year, that is).

 8. Paper Halloween Luminaries